 It sounds a little bit like a fantasy, but it’s possible to achieve.
 Why?
 Because many people are already living the 4-hour workweek lifestyle.
 If someone else is doing it, then it’s possible!

-The book is categorized into 4 main categories or sections: Definition, Elimination, Automation, Liberation.
+The book is categorized into 4 main categories or sections: Definition, Elimination, Automation, and Liberation.

 Chapter: Definition (Change the rule)